galaxyproject/planemo/docs/commands/test.rst

                                       Summary style printed to planemo's standard
                                       output (see output reports for more complete summary).
 Set to 'none' to disable completely.
+      --engine [galaxy|cwltool]       Select an engine to run tools and workflows using, defaults to Galaxy, but the CWL reference implementation 'cwltool' and be
+                                      selected.
+      --no-container, --no_container  If cwltool engine is used, disable Docker container usage.
       --help                          Show this message and exit.